esteinig/netviewr/README.md

      plot_netview()                                           # plot decorated graph from magrittr pipe
 ```

-The decorator operator can also accept a `data.frame` or `tibble` containing the data to stack on the graph.
+The decorator operator can accept a `data.frame` or `tibble` containing the data to stack on the graph.
 This
 allows for passing the column name to the decorator function:

 ```r